 The Kamnik Museum is definitely worth a visit.
-It’s housed in the 16th century Zaprice Castle which was later remodelled into a Baroque mansion and occupies another prominent hill in town.
-For a small provincial museum it's remarkably well presented, and it has a good exhibition on the life of the mountain folk and their folklore in the nearby Alps, and on bourgeois life in 19th century Kamnik.
-On the top floor there's an intriguing display on the types of Slovene products manufactured and exported abroad under the Yugoslav Republic.
-You might recognise one or two.
+It’s housed in the 16th century Zaprice Castle which was later remodeled into a Baroque mansion and occupies another prominent hill in town.
+For a small provincial museum, it's remarkably well presented, and it has a good exhibition on the life of the mountain folk and their folklore in the nearby Alps, and on bourgeois life in 19th century Kamnik.
+On the top floor, there's an intriguing display on the types of Slovene products manufactured and exported abroad under the Yugoslav Republic.
+You might recognize one or two.

 3/ Velika Planina

 Located high up in the Alpine pastures of the stunning Kamnik–Savinja Alps near Ljubljana, Velika Planina is the site of one of Europe's very few surviving high mountain herdsmen's villages where traditional Alpine herdsmen's culture is still alive and ringing loud and clear with cowbells.
 But while it’s very popular with Slovenes, it’s a bit more difficult for independent tourists to get to because of the dearth of public transport from Ljubljana or Kamnik.
 You either have to take a taxi from Kamnik to the cable car station or ask the very friendly staff at the local tourist office for the bus timetable.